 “We have discovered that many of the innovators share the same challenges — it is comforting and helpful to know you are not alone as you struggle with some of the tough aspects of managing a major capital project with so many moving parts.
 It is also helpful to have the ability to connect with others who are also trying to leverage funds to have their project built — understanding how other groups across the country tackle these challenges can make all the difference.”

-Round Prairie Elders Lodge by Central Urban Métis Federation Inc. (CUMFI) is the third project from the Indigenous Homes Innovation Initiative (IHII) to move to implementation and the first off-reserve project to do so.
+The Round Prairie Elders' Lodge by CUMFI was the third project from the IHII to move to implementation and the first off-reserve project to do so.
+It was also the first in the IHII to be completed.

 Big Block helped ensure CUMFI had all the requirements needed in their applications for funding, including understanding how the funds would be used and the cash flow timing — the stages when you’ll expect to use the capital.

-“It’s a service that we offer to our clients when we’re doing a lot of the preliminary design work and concept planning, with a focus on market analysis and project feasibility and long term viability,” said Nathan Evans, Big Block’s chief financial officer.
+“It’s a service that we offer to our clients when we’re doing a lot of the preliminary design work and concept planning, with a focus on market analysis and project feasibility and long term viability,” said Nathan Evans, who helped the Big Block team in guiding the financials for RPEL.

 In CUMFI’s case, their staff already had a lot of the skills needed to do this kind of reporting, so Big Block was in a supporting role, able to lend their skills from their familiarity with the process, Evans said.